 Jennifer O’Grady is an award-winning playwright and poet.
-Born to an Italian-American mother and an Irish father, she grew up in New York City and earned a BA from Vassar, where she won awards for her writing, and an MFA from Columbia University.
+Born to an Irish father and an Italian-American mother, she grew up in New York City and earned a BA from Vassar, where she won awards for her writing, and an MFA from Columbia University.

-She is the author of the poetry collections White, winner of the Mid-List Press First Series Award for Poetry and a Greenwall Fund grant from The Academy of American Poets, and Exclusions & Limitations (MadHat Press, 2018).
-Her poems have been taught, set to music, and published in numerous places including Harper’s, The New Republic, Poetry, The Kenyon Review, The Writer’s Almanac, Poetry Daily, The Yale Review and American Poetry: The Next Generation.
+As a poet, she is the author of White, winner of the Mid-List Press First Series Award for Poetry and a Greenwall Award from The Academy of American Poets, and Exclusions & Limitations, published in 2018 by Plume Editions in conjunction with MadHat Press.
+Her poems have been taught, anthologized, set to music and featured in numerous places including Harper’s, The New Republic, Poetry, The Writer’s Almanac, The Kenyon Review, Poetry Daily, The Georgia Review, The Yale Review and American Poetry: The Next Generation.
 She is the recipient of a Billee Murray Denny Award, a W. K. Rose Fellowship, and Pushcart Prize nominations, among other honors.